 When you’re looking to lease a vehicle through Nationwide Vehicle Contracts, we understand you’ll want to know who can drive the vehicle.
 That’s why we’ve put together this helpful blog post to hopefully make it as clear as possible.

 It’s important to note, whoever’s name is on the contract must be the main driver on the insurance policy and they’re responsible for who they allow to drive the car.
-Anyone can drive the leased vehicle, as long as the named driver allows it, they have a valid European driving licence, and are a third party on the insurance policy.
+Anyone can drive the leased vehicle, provided they have a full valid UK driving licence and are a named driver on the insurance policy.
 Please note, this doesn’t apply to Complete Care lease contracts.

 Another option customers sometimes consider is accommodation finance, this is when someone takes out leasing finance on behalf of someone else.
 At Nationwide Vehicle Contracts, it’s forbidden, despite not actually being illegal, because the finance companies we work with won’t accept it as its seen as too much of a risk.
 They believe if the relationship breaks down between the two customers in question, they could be at a huge financial loss.
 There’s also a risk the finance company won’t know the name of the person driving the vehicle, this increases the risk of missed payments and the vehicle never being returned.